 2.4 Intelligent and Easy to Train

+They can be trained according to the needs of household as they are very intelligent.
 Maine Coons are highly intelligent and can learn household rules quickly, which is helpful in homes with children.

 Family-Friendly Intelligence

-- Respond well to positive reinforcement
+- They respond well to positive reinforcement.

 Example: